martin-henz/martin-henz/_posts/2022-04-17-ece-in-stages.md

                           operands);
         } else ...
 ```
-In contrast with the recursive evaluator, this explicit control evaluator does not need to handle any special "return values" during the evaluation of function bodies.
+In contrast to the recursive evaluator, this explicit control evaluator does not need to handle any special "return values" during the evaluation of function bodies.
 The evaluation of sequences remains unaffected by return statements.

 The only remaining issue lies in tail calls.
-The call instruction as shown above places a marker and a restore-environment instruction on the agenda, regardless whether that's needed or not.
+The call instruction as shown above places a marker and a restore-environment instruction on the agenda, regardless of whether that's needed or not.
 If the call is the last operation to be performed in the body of the function, there is no need for preparing the agenda: The previous call will have done the right preparation.
 This situation is called a *tail call*, and correspondingly, an improved version of agenda update in the call instruction looks like this.
 ``` js
                 ...
                 agenda = pair(callee_body,